-Forests, deserts, major cities – the USA has pretty much everything a visitor could want!
-The varied natural landscape and hospitality of Americans also mean that one trip will probably not be enough.
+Dense forests, vast deserts, impressive coastlines, and bustling metropolitan centres– the USA has pretty much everything a visitor could want!
+The varied natural landscape and overflowing hospitality of Americans also mean that one trip will probably not be enough.
 The USA is an ideal destination for nature lovers.
 The sheer size of the country makes it possible to see a variety of different landscapes and species.
 Learn more about the United States of America in our Travel Guide USA.

 Our trips to the USA:

 Geography of the USA

 The 50 states of the USA cover an area of 9,158,960 km², making it 25 times as large as Germany.
 The country borders Canada to the north and Mexico to the south.
 This enormous country boasts endless mountain ranges, peaks and mountain chains.
 A number of rivers wind their way through the land of opportunity.
 The three Great Lakes, Superior, Huron and Michigan are located in the north-east of the country.

 The USA can be divided into seven geographical regions: the Atlantic Plain, Appalachian Highlands, Laurentian Upland, Interior Plains, Rocky Mountains, Great Basin and Pacific Coast.
 The origins and topography of each region vary significantly.
 You can admire the beautiful landscapes formed by rivers like the Mississippi or Colorado, or take a hike through the impressive Sierra Nevada, Appalachian and Rocky Mountain ranges.